-Berlin’s Kreuzberg was once the poorest neighborhood in the city, but today the popular eastern district is the hub of Berlin’s unique style and culture.
+Berlin’s Kreuzberg was once the poorest neighborhood in the city, but today the popular central district is the hub of Berlin’s unique style and culture.

 With its impressive array of street art and its eclectic mix of international cuisine, coffeeshops, night clubs and trendy bars, Kreuzberg attracts the hippest of the hip.
-The former West Berling borough leads somewhat of a double life, with years of gentrification, having now apparently split it into half shabby chic hipster paradise, half stylish and upper class.
+The former West Berlin borough leads somewhat of a double life, with years of gentrification, having now apparently split it into half shabby chic hipster paradise, half stylish and upper class.
 Below, the ultimate guide to Kreuzberg and its main hotspots to get to know the essence of Berlin.

 A fashion area

 Oranienstraße is Kreuzberg’s fashionista street housing the weird and wonderful.
 The sidewalk of Oranienstraße hosts Voo, a concept store situated in a former locksmith shop.
 They sell clothes for women and men from Scandinavian and French brands, among them Carven, Soulland, Acne and Kenzo.

 An historic place